This blog was previously posted on Adam Meakins The Sports Physio’s blog.

 The dinosaur therapist very often has a pile of successful patient outcomes that, if put on top of each other, could reach the moon.
 They will usually be quick to call out weak and anecdotal evidence if they see it presented as something that goes against their own narrative but will, on a whim, spur off multiple clinical anecdotes to support their own superiority.
-As science-based clinician, Ben Cormack, said, when asked why he did not post more personal anecdotes, “What kind of self publicizing ego maniac would shout about his results” noteting that they could just be a straight-up lie.
+As a science-based clinician Ben Cormack, said, when asked why he did not post more personal anecdotes, “What kind of self-publicizing ego maniac would shout about his results?” noteting that they could just be a straight-up lie.

 Dinosaur therapists also conveniently forget that “outcome measures measure outcomes, not effects of intervention” (3).
 As noted by Dr. Neil O’Connell, “You can’t tell if a treatment works just from clinical observation and experience”.
 Even If the outcome measure used is a valid measure (most of the time, it’s not valid or reliable), we can’t say what worked because of multiple error terms and confounding factors.
 Not me mention the high risk of bias in the assessment.